frederic-perez/AmE-dictionary/data/dictionary.md

 __plectrum__ _n_ A small thin piece of metal, plastic, bone, or similar material, used to pluck the strings of certain instruments, such as the guitar or lute. _Syn_ pick _When he first struck the guitar’s strings with his plectrum, we knew we were in for a great performance._
 __pledge__ _n_ :three::hammer:
 __plenty of (something)__
+__pleonastic__ _adj_ Characterized by the repetition of the same sense in different words. _Syn_ redundant, tautological _“A true fact” and “a free gift” are pleonastic expressions._
 __plethora__ _n_ :six: Extreme excess.
 __pleurisy__ _n_ _He pounded Frost’s back hard enough to cause pleurisy._
 __pliable__ _adj_ _The pliable GOP._